k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 **Example 2 — get an input String of States, separated by a comma.
 Split the input String into an array and send it to the SQL query**:

-An example of the US states' input:
+An example of input for US states:

 - NY,CA